In the fifth and final in a series on key election issues for Rotorua, senior reporter

 Love them or hate them, the Rotorua Lakes Council's urban cycleways project is well under way - causing plenty of debate around the district, especially when it comes to the inner city Green Corridor.

 The council's transport and waste solutions director, Stavros Michael, who is in overall charge of the CyWay project, said CyWay would see a total of 28km of cycleways built to connect Rotorua's suburbs, and Ngongotaha, to the city.

 The total cost of the project is $5.5 million, with two-thirds of that cost being covered by central government.

 Mr Michael said the council was working with a number of community groups to make sure the cycleways were fit for purpose and was also looking for feedback from residents about future plans.

-Construction is underway on a shared pathway in Springfield that will be followed by Koutu, Fenton Park and Ngongotaha.
+Construction was under way on a shared pathway in Springfield that will be followed by Koutu, Fenton Park and Ngongotaha.

 "But many people are now thinking that getting into the car is not economic sustainability, both from an environment perspective and financial perspective.

 "It's not that we are trying to convert everyone to cycling . . . we are also trying to push congestion out into the future.
 It's future-proofing our roading capacity."